-Psychographics play an extremely important role in the success of your social media strategy, so as challenging this may be, you want to make sure you do this part really well before moving on to the next step.
+Psychographics play an extremely important role in the success of your social media strategy, so as challenging as this may be, you want to make sure you do this part really well before moving on to the next step.

 Step 2: Targeting Your Channels

-When starting out, you’re probably eager to get on every available channel out there.
-But it’s a good idea to start with one to three channels, and focus all your efforts on those than spreading yourself too thin trying to do everything.
 You will get quicker and better results if you focus your time and effort on your 1-3 key channels, then expand as your business and team grow.